learning-zone/react-basics/README.md

 #### Q. ***What will happen if you use setState() in constructor?***

 When we use `setState()`, then apart from assigning to the object state react also rerenders the component and all it\'s children.
-Which you don\'t need in the constructor, since the component hasn\'t been rendered anyway.
+Which we don\'t need in the constructor, since the component hasn\'t been rendered anyway.

 Inside constructor uses `this.state = {}` directly, other places use `this.setState({ })`